Cultural Quarter Films Part1

 “Biscuits, Banking or Building?” was often the question to find out which branch of the same family you were speaking of when it came to the Jacobs of Waterford and their enterprising family.

-Short history piece on growth of the Jacob’s Biscuit Company from there small beginnings in Waterford to becoming an international brand –
+Short history piece on growth of the Jacob’s Biscuit Company from there small beginnings in Waterford to becoming an international brand can be found here.

-“Their yay was a yay and their nay was a nay.
-This would have been obvious in the Courts because people would be asked to swear on the bible and when a Quaker went in he wouldn’t swear on the bible.
-He said his yay was a yay – he was honest all the time and not just because he put his hand on the bible”
+“Their yay was a yay and their nay was a nay" This would have been obvious in the Courts because people would be asked to swear on the bible and when a Quaker went in he wouldn’t swear on the bible.
+He said his yay was a yay – he was honest all the time and not just because he put his hand on the bible” – Joan Johnston

-Watch a short documentary on Waterford Quakers and their beliefs made in 1977 by RTE (national broadcaster) – Watch Documentary
+A short documentary on Waterford Quakers and their beliefs made in 1977 by RTE (Watch documentary)

-An article about the Waterford Quakers written by Joe Falvey –
+An article about the Waterford Quakers written by Joe Falvey (Link)

-View a map of significant Waterford Quaker Locations in and around the Waterford Cultural Quarter – View PDF
+View a map of significant Waterford Quaker Locations in and around the Waterford Cultural Quarter (Link)

-Quakers involvement in the Cork Soup Kitchen – View PDF
+Quakers involvement in the Cork Soup Kitchen (Link)

 “Herself and the Infant of Prague did run the business and made a great success of it”